PriyaJags/Address_DB_GUI/README.md

 ## Features
-This project aims to provide a user-friendly interface for storing names and addresses into a database and retrieving corresponding address forthe provided name .
+This project aims to provide a user-friendly interface for storing names and addresses into a database and retrieving corresponding address for the name provided.
 It consists of two graphical user interfaces (GUIs) for separate functionalities.

 ### Address Storage GUI
 - Allows users to input and store name and address information into the connected database.